Above Left to Right, Tails of:

 form of a massive Chicken Server.
 Fenton's first hen top was a copy of the 8"

-Atterbury Hen Top.
-However, the 8" Atterbury hen top had slotted eyes, for the
+Atterbury Hen Top in a heavier 9" size.
+And, the 8" Atterbury hen top had slotted

-application of glass eyes, which Fenton replaced simply with big bulging "blobs" for
+eyes, for the application of glass eyes, which Fenton replaced simply with big bulging

-eyes, void of all detail and eyelids, which are molded into the moulds used for the
+"blobs" for eyes, void of all detail and eyelids, which are molded into the moulds used

 Even if a potential buyer is not familiar with all the characteristics of the large